Scottish Funeral Support Payment

 The maximum payment you can get will be capped at what your costs would be for a funeral taking place where the person was living before they died.
 If you have a funeral somewhere else, and your actual costs are higher, you'll need to cover them yourself.

-This cap also applies if you’re an EU citizen living in Scotland and thinking about arranging a funeral in the EU, Iceland, Liechtenstein, Norway or Switzerland.
+This cap also applies if you’re arranging a funeral outside the UK.
+The maximum payment you could get is capped at what your costs would be for a funeral in the UK, in the area where the person who died was living.
 The payment won’t cover any extra costs you might have, like transporting the body to another country.

 The payment should include: